 At a men’s alcohol detox center in Hawaii, therapists routinely deal with frustrated clients.
 They’ve struggled with a drinking problem for a long time.
 But people told them they were fine and that drinking a little more than others is okay.
 Of course, this can lead to alcoholism.
 But is alcoholism a disease, or is it normal?
+Either way, an alcohol addiction treatment center may be needed.

 Dealing with the Confusion Surrounding Chemical Dependency